Our Verdict

 It wasn't easy to tighten the belt enough to get it snug and pass the wiggle test.
 We ended up using a rolled-up towel, getting in the car, and pushing on the carrier to get the vehicle belt tight enough to feel okay with the installation.

-We prefer the European method that uses the shoulder portion of the vehicle belt around the back of the carrier, which seems to snug it in tighter to the vehicle seat and, in our opinion, feels more stable.
+We prefer the European method, which uses the shoulder portion of the vehicle belt around the back of the carrier.
+This seems to snug it in tighter to the vehicle seat and, in our opinion, feels more stable.

 Ease of Use

 It was hard to get this seat tight enough, and without the shoulder strap around the back, it never felt all that stable.
 We prefer the European style for this reason as the shoulder strap use helps snug the carrier into the vehicle seat, giving, at the very least, the appearance of being more stable.
-We ended up using a rolled-up towel more often than not and had to install it a handful of times in each test car before we felt like we had it right.
+We ended up using a rolled-up towel and had to install it a handful of times in each test car before we had it right.

 Buckle

 The buckle is large and fits our tester's thumbs horizontally and vertically.
 It is somewhat indented, and the design means those with longer nails will be relegated to one-way pushing, but it worked well.
-Hitting the button left or right will release only one side, though we struggled to do this as often as hitting it dead center.
-The shoulder strap prongs take a little effort to pop in place, but there is a loud click for connection confirmation, which is reassuring.
-You have to pull them out when you release them, as they don't pop out independently.
-They have no internal friction mechanisms, and they tend to slide down the strap and can end up under the baby instead of off to the sides.
+Hitting the button left or right will release only one side, though we struggled to do this.
+The shoulder strap prongs take a little effort to pop in place, but there is a loud click for connection confirmation.
+You have to pull them out when released, as they don't pop out independently.
+They have no internal friction mechanisms, and they tend to slide down the strap and can end up under the baby.

-The chest clip has a pinch mechanism for release, and it works well, and the sides are easy to pinch.
+The chest clip has a pinch mechanism for release and works well.
+The sides are easy to pinch.
 The clip includes instructions and a diagram to remind you of proper placement.

 Harness Tightening/Loosening